jeffboody/libvkk/readme.md

 See the _Dependencies_ section for details on the VKKNativeActivity interface required for Android.

+See the _Engine_ section for details on platform commands.

 See the _Known Issues_ section for joystick events.

 Dependencies